fancypantalons/jekyll-library/README.md

 Jekyll::Library is a Jekyll generator plugin that automates the retrieval of book covers and related metadata based on an ISBN.
 During operation the plugin:

 1. Identifies pages that include ISBN numbers in their front matter.
 Pages are chosen based on the `pages` and `collections` configuration settings.
-2. Checks to see if metadata has already been retrieved for the ISBN.
-3. If no metadata has been retrieved
-  1. Uses the Calibre `fetch-ebook-metadata` tool to retrieve metadata and a cover for the full
+2. Uses the Calibre `calibredb` tool to retrieve metadata and a cover from your calibre database
-  2. Stores the cover image in the location specified by the `cover_folder` setting.
+  1. Stores the cover image in the location specified by the `cover_folder` setting.
-  3. Stores the metadata information in its cache, stored in the directory specified by the `cache_folder` settings, or ".jekyll-cache" if not specified.
 4. Updates the page front matter to add
   1. image - contains the relative URL for the cover
   2. book - contains a hash containing other relevant metadata (see below)